sc0v0ne/LearnAI/cheatsheets/time_series_forecast_cheatsheet.md

 vffr
 - Review Chapter 11 Time Series of "Python for Data Analysis"

+- Review notes and references on Data Pipelines
-- Review tips on time series data prep
+- Review notes and tips on time series data prep

 - Using Keras model with scikit-learn
 - Speedup TensorFlow Training